cioos-siooc/buoy_data_ingest/README.md

 # ECCC / DFO Buoy ingestion tools

-This pacakage harvests marine buoy data from ECCC/DFO and has steps to put the data into [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap).
-Click on a folder for more in depth READMEs.
+This package harvests buoy data from ECCC/DFO and has steps to put the data into [ERDDAP](https://data.cioospacific.ca/erddap).
+Click on a folder for a more in-depth README.

-## MSC-Datamart
+## Datamart Bulletins Realtime

-- Realtime OPP moored buoy data from MSC Datamart via AMQP -> Postgres DB -> ERDDAP
+- Realtime bulletins from datamart alphanumeric.
+Buoy data is parsed from the raw FM13 format and formatted.
+MSC Datamart AMQP -> Postgres DB -> ERDDAP

-## MEDS
+## Datamart SWOB Marine Realtime

-- Non-realtime data is harvested from .csv files -> ERDDAP
+- Realtime OPP moored buoy data from MSC Datamart.
+MSC Datamart AMQP -> Postgres DB -> ERDDAP

-## MEDS Realtime
+## MEDS-CSV

-- Realtime non-OPP moored buoy data from Datamart in FM13 format via AMQP -> Postgres DB -> ERDDAP
+- Scripts to download non-realtime CSV data